 Does Water Really Expand When It Freezes?

-You can refer to the following chart to see how much does water expand when it freezes:
+You can refer to the following chart to see how the volume of water changes with temperature:

 Now, let’s talk about why the volume of water increases or why it expands when it freezes and reaches a solid form.